Zao-san: Snow monsters, ski fields, mountain hags, multi-coloured crater lakes, hot springs, and more.

 I’m saying that if you ever happen to find yourself on a mountain in Japan, at the very least, be sure to show your appreciation lest you incur the wrath of the kami.

-Or Master Hoshino, for that matter.
+Or the buddha, the ancestors, Yamanba, or Master Hoshino, for that matter.

 There are multiple busses from Yamagata Station to Zao Onsen.
 The ride takes about 40 minutes and costs ¥1000 for adults, ¥500 for children.
 You can even continue on to Okama, which leaves Zao Onsen at 10:10 daily, returning at 1pm.

 The Zao Ropeway and Katta Lift both reach the trails at the top of Zao-san.
 It’s even possible to drive all the way to Katta-dake and Katta-mine shrine using a toll road off the Zao Echo Line called the ‘Zao High Line’.
-Plus, hiking up Zao-san is of course available.
+Plus, hiking up the mountains is of course available.

 There are two peaks on Zao-san on the 100 Famous Mountains of Yamagata list; 1) Jizo-dake (Mt.
 Jizo), and 2) Kumano-dake.
-Katta-dake doesn’t lie in Yamagata Prefecture so is not included on the list, but is very close and definitely worth visiting.
+Katta-dake doesn’t lie in Yamagata Prefecture so isn’t on the list, but is very close and definitely worth visiting.
 Fubo-san (Mt.
 Fubo, the unforgettable mountain) is yet another mountain nearby, and Sanpokojin-san (Mt.
 Sanpokojin) lies right next to Jizo-dake on the other side of the Jizo-san statues.